Popular Damon’s Restaurant to transform into a bar

-Some residents were concerned the proposals would cause noise nuisance and lead to more people parking in the street.
+Some residents were concerned the plans would cause noise nuisance and lead to more people parking in the street.

-But officers were satisfied with the plans and councillors on the planning and highways committee approved the proposals.
+But planning officers were satisfied that the plans would be suitable and councillors on the planning and highways committee approved the proposals.

 Damon’s was first set up in 1988 to bring American cuisine to the UK and the Sheffield branch opened in 1990.